kittyjosh111/kittyjosh111/README.md

 ### Hi there 👋

+- Majoring in Molecular Cell Biology (Molecular Therapeutics Track 2) @ UC Berkeley.
+- Enjoys casual programming in bash or python as a hobby.

 <!--
 **kittyjosh111/kittyjosh111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.